kaggullagiri/GitRepo/README.md

 process :

-step 1 : Created a GIT-ASSIGNMENT repository by using pycharm
+ * Created a GIT-ASSIGNMENT repository by using pycharm

-                           |
-step 2 : In that repository I created Assignment-1 directory and write python code by using pycharm
+ * In that repository I created Assignment-1 directory and write python code by using pycharm

-                           |
-step 3 : After write code and i check Commit history of GIT ASSIGNMENT repository with git status command
+ * After write code and i check Commit history of GIT ASSIGNMENT repository with git status command

-                           |
-step 4 : After check git status I openend the file and made some extra lines  to it
+ * After check git status I openend the file and made some extra lines  to it

-                           |
-step 5 : Then git status -- it is modified
+ * Then git status -- it is modified

-                           |
-step 6 : use git add . and after that git commit -m commands to commit
+ * use git add . and after that git commit -m commands to commit

-                           |
-step 7 : Then clone the repo from Github to local repo by copying url and entering git clone <url>
+ * Then clone the repo from Github to local repo by copying url and entering git clone <url>

-                           |
-step 8 : then git fetch -- fetch the changes
+*  then git fetch -- fetch the changes

-                           |
-step 9 : After that git pull changes from remote repo to local by using git pull
+* After that git pull changes from remote repo to local by using git pull

--------------------------------------------------------------     Question 2 : ------------------------------------------------------------------------
+-------------------------------------------------------------     Question 2 : -------------------------------------------------------------------------------------

 process :

-step 1: I cloned the repository GIT-ASSIGNMENT reporitory created in Github by using git clone and pasted the url
+1. cloned the repository GIT-ASSIGNMENT reporitory created in Github by using git clone and pasted the url

+2. created Assignment-2 directory after that I create a branch1(new branch )

+3. switch the branch from main to branch1

+4. added python comment lines in the local copy

+5. Then commited changes to the branch1 by using git commit -m "committed"

+6. switch back to main (branch) by  git switch main

+7. After that merged the changes to new branch by using git merge branch1
                                 |
-step 2: I created Assignment-2 directory after that I create a branch1(new branch )
-                                |
-step 3: switch the branch from main to branch1
-                                |
-step 4: And added python comment lines in the local copy
-                                |
-step 5: Then commited changes to the branch1 by using git commit -m "committed"
-                                |
-step 6: then switch back to main (branch) by  git switch main
-                                |
-step 7: After that merged the changes to new branch by using git merge branch1
-                                |
-step 8: finally i push the code main (original branch) by git push origin main
+8. finally i push the code main (original branch) by git push origin main

 ---------------------------------------------------------------  Question 3 : ----------------------------------------------------------------------------